-19. Credit for Construction of a Poultry Composting Facility (G.S.
+12. Credit for Construction of a Poultry Composting Facility (G.S.
 105-151.25)

-A tax credit is allowed to a taxpayer or a Subchapter S corporation for constructing a poultry composting facility in North Carolina for the composting of poultry carcasses from commercial poultry operations.
+A tax credit is allowed to a taxpayer for constructing a poultry composting facility in North Carolina for the composting of poultry carcasses from commercial poultry operations.
 The credit is equal to 25 percent of the installation, materials, and equipment costs of construction paid during the taxable year, not to exceed \$1,000 for any single installation.
 That portion of construction costs represented by State or federal agency provided funds cannot be used in determining the credit.